The Human Success Score (HSS)

 Open the Human Success Score

 On the first day of each month, LMS admins receive an email with a link to a web page that shows your organization’s Human Success Score.
-The page is static and allows you read-only access to the information.
+The page is static and gives you read-only access to the information.

 The content of the email is standard and can’t be customized.